This Day in History: George Washington, “hero of the Monongahela”

 It was the second year of the French and Indian War.
 Washington was in a bit of an awkward position.
 He wanted to get back into the military game, but if he tried to join the British army, he would be expected to join as a captain.
-This rank was a demotion from the one he’d held a mere year earlier: He’d been a colonel before.
+This rank was a demotion: At Fort Necessity, he’d been a colonel.

 The young and ambitious Washington was never one to take a demotion.